Ackee-Blockchain/wake/docs/testing-framework/coverage-analysis.md

 - `call` requests (default for `pure` and `view` functions) are not included in the coverage analysis with Ganache and Hardhat,
 - code coverage introduces a significant overhead in the execution time of the tests.

-By enabling the coverage collection, a `woke-coverage.cov` file is generated in the current directory.
+By enabling the coverage collection, a `wake-coverage.cov` file is generated in the current directory.
 To analyze this file, install [Tools for Solidity](https://marketplace.visualstudio.com/items?itemName=AckeeBlockchain.tools-for-solidity), a VS Code extension that can be used to visualize the coverage of Solidity contracts directly in the editor.
 With the extension installed, execute the `Tools for Solidity: Show Coverage` command to open the coverage report.

 ![Code coverage in VS Code](../images/testing/coverage.png)

-The coverage report is updated automatically when the `woke-coverage.cov` file is modified.
+The coverage report is updated automatically when the `wake-coverage.cov` file is modified.
 To hide the coverage report, execute the `Tools for Solidity: Hide Coverage` command.

 !!! warning